 Origins of Project

 Spider’s Web is an American adaptation of the fourth book in the Swedish Millennium series, which follows anti-social hacker Lisbeth Salander and Journalist Mikael Blomkvist.
-It is also the first book written by original author Stieg Larsson.
+It is also the first book not written by original author Stieg Larsson.
 The new book is by David Lagercrantz.
 Since this is an adaptation of the fourth book in the series, Lisbeth Salander is significantly older than the last American film in the series.